vito/tree-sitter-bass/README.md

 This will generate the following files:

-- `queries/highlights.scm` — a set of highlight queries suitable for `tree-sitter test`
 - `queries/vim/highlights.scm` — suitable for [Neovim] highlighting
 - `queries/helix/highlights.scm` — suitable for [Helix] highlighting